FrankBian/Java-Utils-Collection/com-gansuer-leetcode/Problem.md

 this is the description :

     Determine whether an integer is a palindrome.
 Do this without extra space.
+## 100. Same Tree

+this is the description :

+    Given two binary trees, write a function to check if they are equal or not.
+    Two binary trees are considered equal if they are structurally identical and the nodes have the same value.

+## 104 Maximum Depth of Tree

+this is the description :

+    Given a binary tree, find its maximum depth.
+    The maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.

 ## 226. Invert Binary Tree

 this is the description :